St. Lawrence County COVID-19 update

-ST. LAWRENCE COUNTY (WWTI) – One new case of COVID-19 was reported to St. Lawrence County Public Health today.
-There have been 226 positive cases of COVID-19 in the county, with nine being active.
+ST. LAWRENCE COUNTY (WWTI) – Two new cases of COVID-19 were reported to St. Lawrence County Public Health today.
+There have been 231 positive cases of COVID-19 in the county, with seven being active.

-Of the 225 positive cases, 214 cases have been released from isolation and one is currently hospitalized.
-There have been three deaths related to COVID-19 in the county.
+Of the 231 positive cases, 220 cases have been released from isolation and none are currently hospitalized.
+There have been four deaths related to COVID-19 in the county.

 The following hotline numbers are staffed between 8am-4pm for anyone who is experiencing symptoms or feels they should be tested: